SIDRA Institute

 Climate Change in Somalia: Turning Challenges into Opportunities

 Climate change poses a great risk to the livelihoods of the Somali people.
 This is because the Somali natural environment and associated production systems are highly vulnerable to climate change.
-This policy brief address this problem by: (1) Assessing the key bio-physical constrains faced by the Somali natural environment, (2) Examining development challenges that reduce
+This policy brief address this problem by: (1) Assessing the key bio-physical constrains faced by the Somali natural environment, (2) Examining development challenges that reduce the adaptive capacity of the natural environment and production systems, (3) Based on 1 and 2, identifying actions that can be taken by government, local communities and development agencies to reduce climate change vulnerability.

 Climate Change in Somalia: Turning Challenges into Opportunities Read More »